 *Tuition can be paid in full at the beginning of the year or in 10 monthly installments.

 What does the K-6 Distance Learning Program Look Like?

-Our NEW Distance Learning Program is for homeschooled families who are looking for accredited, reliable agendas for their students in grades K-6.
+Our Distance Learning Program is for homeschooled families who are looking for accredited, reliable agendas for their students in grades K-6.
 Our agendas have been utilized at Wellmont for many years, and they are the backbone of our Elementary program.

-We have never provided these to the public, but in keeping with the progress of virtual and remote learning, we are thrilled to be able to have this option for you!
+In keeping with the progress of virtual and remote learning, we are thrilled to be able to have this option for you!
 We continue to prayerfully move forward as the Leader in Hybrid Education.

 What is the difference between your K-6 Distance Learning Program and others out there?

 We recognize that there are many good homeschool curriculums in public circulation, but we think ours holds a bright candle to the rest.

 How is your program better?
 We are so glad you asked!

 - Our agendas are accredited by two different agencies - FCCPSA (Florida Coalition of Christian Schools Accreditation, as well as NCPSA (National Counsel of Private School Accreditation).
 Our curriculum is approved by the NCAA (National Collegiate Athletic Association) as well.
 Accredited agendas provide you with the surety that you are completing a program that has been approved by standardized, well-recognized educational organizations.
 We are required to continue to improve every year, and are accountable to these agencies.

 - Our agendas will keep you on track with our physical campuses.
 If you ever find that there is a time you want to join us on campus, you'll be ready!